usaid-cs/yesterday-i-learned/random.md

 - Duct tape does not protect windows against the wind in a storm; duct tape does not protect anything during a storm.
 It ensures glass shrapnels do not fly everywhere.
 - Maple Syrup molds.
 Honey doesn't.
 - The majority of "Kingdom Hall of Jehovah's Witnesses" on Google Maps are/were rated 5.0 stars by fewer than 3 users.
-- [Beers are traditionally sour.](https://en.wikipedia.org/wiki/Sour_beer) It was when people started sterilising the vessels that beers stopped having that sour taste.
 - If vacation days cannot be carried forward over New Year, suspect you can convert all of them into pay, and then simply not getting paid for the future days you don't go to work, netting \$0.
 - Amazon was an online book store 20 years ago.
 It sold nothing else.
 [The boss looked like a book nerd.](https://i.imgur.com/BfZ6roy.jpg)
 - The only Family Guy character that moves at a given time is the character that is talking (a side effect of animators being lazy/underpaid/both).
 After a few seasons, they also kill their own jokes by explaining them right after (a side effect of lengthening the show without adding substance).